Eternal return: Friedrich Nietzsche

 Eternal recurrence (Ewige Wiederkunft) is one of the central concepts of the philosophy of Friedrich Nietzsche (1844–1900).
 While the idea itself is not original to Nietzsche, his unique response to it gave new life to the theory, and speculation as to the correct interpretation of Nietzsche's doctrine continues to this day.

 Precursors

 The discovery of the laws of thermodynamics in the 19th century restarted the debate among scientists and philosophers about the ultimate fate of the universe, which brought in its train many questions about the nature of time.
 Eduard von Hartmann argued that the universe's final state would be identical to the state in which it had begun; Eugen Dühring rejected this idea, claiming that it carried with it the necessary consequence that the universe would begin again, and that the same forms would repeat themselves eternally, a doctrine which Dühring viewed as dangerously pessimistic.
 Johann Gustav Vogt, on the other hand, argued in favour of a cyclical system, additionally positing the spatial co-existence of an infinite number of identical worlds.
 Louis Auguste Blanqui similarly claimed that in an infinite universe, every possible combination of forms must repeat itself eternally across both time and space.

+In his magnum opus The World as Will and Representation, Arthur Schopenhauer imagined a man “who desired, in spite of calm deliberation, that the course of his life as he had hitherto experienced it should be of endless duration or of constant recurrence.”
+Such a man, if he has “assimilated firmly into his way of thinking” the doctrine of the immortality of man’s inner most nature, “would have nothing to fear” from death.